grzegorzmazur/yacas/docs/reference_manual/lists.rst

    vector of uniquely numbered variable names

-   :param var: free variable
-   :param n: length of the vector

    A list of length ``n`` is generated.
 The first entry contains the identifier ``var`` with the number 1 appended to it, the second entry contains ``var`` with the suffix 2, and so on until the last entry